[Updated November 3, 2023]

 By treating the marketing and sales processes as one cohesive effort, you can both avoid a lot of needless, unproductive activities, as well as have a better understanding of what your buyers want and need!

 A Better Understanding of Buyer Behavior

-One of the biggest issues that affect many buyers is a feeling of being handed off to the sales department rather quickly.
+One of the biggest issues that affect many buyers is the feeling of being handed off to the sales department rather quickly.
 This happens very early in the buyer’s journey.
-It can be disorienting, and would usually be a turn-off for them.
+It can be disorienting and would usually be a turn-off for them.

 When there’s a singular buying process, no such situations are bound to happen.
 This will let your company gain valuable insights about the buyer, including snippets of knowledge that you need to help close a sale

 Proper alignment between the sales and marketing teams leads to the creation of better content, both in information and appeal.
 This content is then more likely to result in higher engagement rates.
 Inadequate content can become a problem for buyers.
 It can interfere with the decision making of buyers, especially when they’re presented too early or too late.

 Aligning the marketing and sales process makes it easier to tailor materials to the buyer’s stage and needs.
 In fact, a clear map of the whole process can benefit your sales and marketing a lot!

 The alignment of your sales and marketing team will do a world of good for your company.
 The marketing and sales processes are not meant to compete with each other.
 They are supposed to work hand in hand symbiotically, bringing better results for all of your efforts.

 Sales force automation can help in achieving this holistic process with the help of some other sales enablement software!
 In particular, Consensus offers the tools you need to align your processes.
 Visit our website today and learn more about how we can help you!